ogri-la/strongbox/README.md

 ### mutual dependency tracking

-A 'mutual dependency' in strongbox is when 'Addon A' installs an addon called 'Addon Z' and 'Addon B' *also* installs 'Addon Z'.
+A 'mutual dependency' in Strongbox is when 'Addon A' installs an addon called 'Addon Z' and 'Addon B' *also* installs 'Addon Z'.

 Both 'Addon A' and 'Addon B' depend on 'Addon Z' and if 'Addon A' were uninstalled it would (probably) break 'Addon B'.

-In this scenario strongbox allows 'Addon B' to overwrite 'Addon Z' but keeps track of the fact that 'Addon A' is also using it.
+In this scenario Strongbox allows 'Addon B' to overwrite 'Addon Z' but keeps track of the fact that 'Addon A' is also using it.
 When either 'Addon A' or 'Addon B' are uninstalled, 'Addon Z' is preserved.

 The state of 'Addon Z' isn't guaranteed however.